LeeyaD/rb130/written_prep.md

 ```

 * What are blocks used for?
-Give examples of specific use cases - DONE
+Give examples of specific use cases
  > 1. When we want to defer some implementation code to method invocation decision.
  When we (the method implementors) aren't 100% sure what the 'method caller' wants to do.
 We provide the ability to refine the method implementation without modifying it for others.
  For example, the `#each` method iterates thru a collection, passing each element in the collection to the block to be executed however the method caller. wants since that part of the method's implementation has been left up to them.